pkurremula/cloud-recipes/terraform/aws/ec2/cluster/README.md

 This recipe creates a cluster of multiple EC2 instances as specified by the variable `instance_count`.

+This recipe produces the following resources and functions:

+* Multiple EC2 instances.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup